An upscale resort in West Maui offers lovely and spacious villas on Kaanapali Beach

 There are also grills at the resort, so you can cook outdoors.
 To enjoy a local treat, add some pineapple to the grill.
 The local pineapples are called Maui Gold and they are expensive, about $6, but delicious.

 I loved the open plan of the villas.
 They have a table in the kitchen which seats six and is open to the living room; the whole room has a view out to the patio.
 We got takeout from Monkey Pod Kitchen in nearby Whaler’s Village on our first night and loved the relaxation of dining in after a long travel day.
-You can read my complete West Maui Dining Guide to learn more about our favourite restaurant experiences.
-Booking your dining reservations ahead is important during the high season and this was even more important during Covid, due to reduced dining capacity.
+You can read my complete West Maui Dining Guide to learn more about our favorite restaurant experiences.
+Booking your dining reservations ahead is important during the high season.

 The living room had a pullout bed which my son claimed was more than comfortable enough.
 The balcony was large and had a table that seated six.